Ueda, Japan: What to pack, what to wear, and when to go [2023]

 If you see a temple, such as Anrakuji Temple, wear:

-If you see the Ueda City Museum, wear museum-appropriate clothing and take:
+If you go to the Ueda City Museum, wear museum-appropriate clothing and take:

 Small portable cooler